katrintirok/python-environmental-lesson/_episodes/00-Before we start.md

 ## Seeking help

 Spyder can automatically show an object's help information after a left parenthesis is written next to it.
-To activate this feature go to _python_ and choose  _Preferences_ and then _Help_, under _Automatic connections_ tick _Editor_ and _iPython Console_.
+To activate this feature go to _Tools_ and choose  _Preferences_ and then _Help_, under _Automatic connections_ tick _Editor_ and _IPython Console_.

 Other options to find help are: